Stella Araneta: Miss International

 Accordingly, after winning Miss International 1960, the president of Marymount College, Irish Mother Superior Brendan Mairé McQuillan PhD, sent a formal letter to Araneta requesting her to choose a different school due to her active participation in pageantry, namely the swimsuit competition, deemed taboo at the time.

 After her championship, Araneta decided to her use her fame to work and was hired as a tourist promoter for a European tour package company, as well as an endorser for the New Year's Day 1961 Rose Bowl and 72nd Tournament of Roses parade in Pasadena, California.
 The parade float was titled "Lovely to Look At" and featured Araneta on top of large 17-foot tall fountain with surrounding nine basins of spraying water.
+And in 1961, she crowned her successor Stam van Baer of the Netherlands as her successor, after reigning as Miss International 1960, for an entire year.

 In the 48th edition of Miss International 2008, Araneta participated as one of the designated panel of judges during the pageant competition held in Macau, China.

 Miss Philippines

 The Metropolitan Cathedral of Saint Peter in Santiago de Cali, Colombia, where Stella and Jorge Araneta celebrated their wedding on September 8, 1962.

 She married Jorge León Araneta, a prominent Filipino businessman, at the Metropolitan Cathedral of Saint Peter in Santiago de Cali, Colombia.
 Their grand wedding reception was held in Hotel Alferez Real, a well-known hotel in the city which was demolished in 1972.
 When Araneta first arrived in Manila, she found that the country was similar to Hispanic cities and expected a more oriental culture similar to neighboring territories like British Hong Kong and Japan.
 She toured many parts of the Philippines.

 On her 28th birthday in June 1967, she was assigned by her father-in-law J. Amado Araneta as the organizer of Binibining Pilipinas (English: Miss Philippines), which sends its winners to the Miss Universe and Miss International competitions.